MatthieuMichon/hpu_fpga/README.md

 > * run_syn_hpu_3parts_psi16.sh
 >     * HPU in which blind rotation processes 32 polynomial coefficients per cycle.
 >     * Fastest to compile.
+> * sometimes Vivado 2025.1 will report routing failures like "Router failed to deposit pin-assignments on site...".
+In these case you need to wait for top_hpu_routed_error.dcp to be generated and run the script you can find in versal/script/reroute.tcl which unroutes this slice and reroutes the whole design (Ex: vivado -mode batch -source scripts/reroute.tcl -tclargs SLICE_X286Y585 output_psi64).

 The documentation about [HPU parameters](./docs/hpu_parameters.md) and [parsing flags](./docs/parsing_flags.md) can help you understand the content of these 3 scripts and change some of these parameters to adapt the HPU to your needs.